 Like our Sister Churches in the Church of the Saviour, we at Eighth Day have a strong commitment to what we call "integrity of membership."
 We are convinced that our Christian faith becomes deeper and more real when it is lived out through a set of disciplines that strengthen both our faith and our commitment to the community.
 This means that while everyone is welcome and encouraged to become part of, and take part in, our worshiping community, membership implies a desire to join with others in accountability for certain traditional Christian disciplines to deepen our relationships with God and with one another.

-Because we recognize that all of us have tendencies, at times, to let those disciplines slide, each of us establishes a relationship of accountability with another member of the community, not as a police officer to force us to do them but as as a partner to work through the highs and the lows.
+Because we recognize that all of us have tendencies, at times, to let those practrices slide, each of us establishes a relationship of accountability with another member (or group) within the community, not as a police officer to force us to do the practices we've committed to but as as a partner to work through the highs and the lows.
 It also helps to know that we will mention our faithfulness to the disciplines in our written spiritual reports each week to that person.

 Our experience is that the journey to closer union with God comprises three parts:

 - a journey inward of spiritual disciplines and growth;